 - Dr. Cooks noted that he is excited about what Chabot is doing related to Guided Pathways.
 The five pathways are: Arts and Design, Business, Health & Wellness, Science and Math, Society Culture & Ideas, Industrial and Information Applied Technology.
-Working to prepare each student for their career goals. - Shared some of the units of the College that are supporting students on the Student Services side the student loan program, Financial Aid and Counseling, etc..
+Working to prepare each student for their career goals. - Shared some of the units of the College that are supporting students on the Student Services side Financial Aid and Counseling, the student loan program.
 Shared information about the Rise Program (for formerly incarcerated and justice-impacted students).
-To hopefully begin offering classes at Santa Rita jail soon.
+To hopefully begin offering classes at Santa Rita soon.
 This program's start has been delayed due to Covid.